Tips for adding color — and nutrition — to your meals

 According to the food pyramid, you should be eating up to nine servings of vegetables and fruits each day.

-Jennifer Ventrelle, MS, RD, LDN, a dietitian and lifestyle program coordinator with the Rush University Prevention Center, recommends filling at least three-quarters of your plates at lunch and dinner with vegetables.
+Clinical dietitian Jennifer Ventrelle, MS, RD, LDN, recommends filling at least three-quarters of your plates at lunch and dinner with vegetables.

 And instead of rich, sugary treats after your meals or for between-meal snacks, use whole fresh fruits to satisfy your sweet tooth.